 Nearby objects will look larger than they really are when using wide-angle and fisheye lenses.
 The objects will also look farther apart from each other.
 It is important to consider this optical effect when using these lenses.
 One can use this as part of the design element of the image. ■

-X-Ray Mag contributors reveal the beauty of the underwater world—from the topical paradise of Papua New Guinea, Indonesia and the Philippines to the subtropical seas at Mexico's Socorro Islands and the temperate waters off California and South Africa—where they captured their favorite shots and experiences.
+X-Ray Mag contributors reveal the beauty of the underwater world—from the tropical paradise of Papua New Guinea, Indonesia and the Philippines to the subtropical seas at Mexico's Socorro Islands and the temperate waters off California and South Africa—where they captured their favorite shots and experiences.
 (To see all photos, please scroll down and download the full article PDF.)

 Silver Bank, Dominican Republic

 My most recent favorite wide-angle dive was not a dive at all.
 It was a snorkeling trip to swim with North Atlantic humpback whales (Megaptera novaeangliae) at the Silver Bank off the coast of the Dominican Republic with Conscious Breath Adventures (consciousbreathadventures.com).
 Fellow snorkelers and I spent a week on the liveaboard M/V Sea Hunter, out on the water in search of whales, photographing both topside and underwater behaviors.